 Reporting procedures will follow the normal procedures of the LG.
-The User Department will provide an activity report using a standard reporting template, which will then inform the PBS quarterly reporting system
+The User Department will provide an activity report using a standard reporting template provided by MoLG (see annexes A - G), which will then inform the PBS quarterly reporting system.

 2.3 Guidelines for Performance Improvement Activities